 - Leave all valuables and jewelry at home (including wedding bands).

 - Bring a list of medications (prescriptions, over-the-counter, and herbal supplements) with dosages and the times of day usually taken.

 - Bring a list of allergies to medication or foods.

-Arrive at the hospital 2 hours before (surgery center 1 hour before) your scheduled surgery time to complete the necessary paperwork and pre-procedure work-ups.
+Arrive at the hospital 2 hours before your scheduled surgery time (1 hour before at the outpatient surgery center) to complete the necessary paperwork and pre-procedure work-ups.
 An anesthesiologist will talk with you and explain the effects of anesthesia and its risks.
 An intravenous (IV) line will be placed in your arm.

 What happens during surgery?

-There are two parts to the procedure: placement of the lead in the epidural space of the spinal cord and placement of the pulse generator in the buttock or abdomen.
-There are five main steps of the procedure, which generally takes 3 to 4 hours.
+There are two parts to the procedure: placement of the lead in the epidural space of the spine and placement of the pulse generator in the buttock or abdomen.
+The surgery generally takes 1 to 2 hours.

 Step 1: prepare the patient

-You are placed lying on your side or on your stomach on the operative table.
-The team will work with you to make sure you are comfortable before you are given light sedation.
-Next, the areas of your back and stomach are shaved and prepped where the leads and the generator are to be placed.
-Local anesthetic will be injected where incisions are to be made to prevent pain during the procedure.
+You will lie on your stomach on the table and be given light sedation.
+Next, the areas of your back and buttock are prepped where the leads and generator are to be placed.
+Local anesthetic will be used to numb the incisions.